What, Exactly, Is an Employee?

 An employee is an individual who was hired by an employer to do a specific job.
 The employee is hired by the employer after an application and interview process results in his or her selection as an employee.
 This selection occurs after the applicant is found by the employer to be the most qualified applicant to do the job.

 The terms of an individual’s employment are specified by an offer letter, an employment contract, or verbally.
-In a nonunion workplace, every employee negotiates on their own the terms of employment.
+In a nonunion workplace, every employee negotiates on their own the terms of their employment.
 Many do not negotiate at all by choosing to accept the offer that the employer makes to them.
 Others ask for $5,000 more to see if they can start with a higher salary.

 In workplaces that are represented by a union, the collective bargaining agreement covers most aspects of an employee’s relationship with the workplace including compensation, benefits, hours of employment, sick time off, and vacation.
 The contract also protects the rights of the unionized employee and gives the employee options to grieve workplace treatment.
+The existence of the contract takes away the employee's individual right to negotiate his salary.

 Most employees who work in service or product creating roles have a narrow range of potential salary offers since their jobs are defined with a salary range and benefits in mind.
 Employees who are senior leaders and managers are more likely to receive their job offer in an employment contract.